 Golden Zephyr – When is this attraction not closed?
 We’ve never understood why Disney hasn’t ripped this thing out yet because it’s closed all the time!
 Who can say why it’s closed this time but our last trip to the park showed it down.
 We’ve lost all hope..

-Avengers Campus – It’s closed…because it hasn’t opened yet!
-Set for a June 4th opening date, Avengers Campus takes the place of “a bug’s land” and merges Guardians of the Galaxy into it.
-It will open with one new major attraction called WEB SLINGERS.
+Avengers Campus – NOW OPEN, Avengers Campus takes the place of “a bug’s land” and merges Guardians of the Galaxy into it.
+It opened with one new major attraction called WEB SLINGERS – A Spider-Man Adventure.
 If that wasn’t enough of a hint, the attraction is based around Spider-Man.
-Guests will have the opportunity to sling webs at spider-bots who have gotten loose.
+Guests have the opportunity to sling webs at spider-bots who have gotten loose.

 So that’s the currently list of Disneyland Refurbishment and Updates.
 Be sure to check this page frequently as it will be updated as statuses change.